Kuala Lumpur Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Malaysia has mandatory death penalty for drug trafficking
+- Illegal drugs and drug paraphernalia - severe penalties including mandatory death sentence for trafficking.

 Restricted Items

-- Walkie-talkies and radio communication devices - require permits from Malaysian Communications and Multimedia Commission
+- Communications equipment (e.g., walkie-talkies, radio transmitters) require approval from the Malaysian Communications and Multimedia Commission (MCMC).

 Health Requirements